 "We in part, wanted to change administrators to improve the system," Board President Clifford Lundin stated at the Aug.
 20 board meeting.

-Many concerns have been expressed regarding the changes.
 Lisa Cascelli, who has a son entering high school and a daughter in middle school, said she is apprehensive about the adjustment period with the new age groups.

 "I think that’s going to be quite a learning curve for [Binotto], because middle schoolers are very different than high schoolers," Cascelli said.
 "They need to be treated differently.
 Mentally they’re not at the same level as high schoolers.

 "And the middle school principal went to Durbin Ave.
 I’m not sure how I feel about that.
 I just think it’s going to be a very hard learning curve for a bunch of them because they’re going to be dealing with younger kids now.
 There’s going to be a lot for them to get used to."

 Judi Wolff's son is a sophomore.
 Wolff said that Binotto knew her son well, which gave her a level of comfort in the way he handled student issues.